How Does IceCOLD® Work?

 IceCOLD® removes oil-fouling, thus improving coil heat transfer, and delivering colder air faster.
 It also delivers 54% higher lubricity to compressor oil.

-* Intertek Laboratory Certification
+* Intertek Laboratory Test Results

 What Is Oil Fouling?

 Oil Fouling of the heat transfer surfaces of air conditioning and refrigeration systems, will cause a loss of efficiency that will continue to accumulate.